Captain-Fwiffo/Yahtzee-SoftEng/CS491Project/docs/srs.md

 REQ-3: The dice roll function must only be able to be accessed three times in one round.

 REQ-4: The dice roll function's results must be random or pseudorandom.
-### 4.2 System Feature 2
+### 4.3 System Feature 2
 Fill Scorecard
-#### 4.2.1 Description and Priority
+#### 4.3.1 Description and Priority
 This program will allow players to choose which field on the score card they would like to fill.
 Similarly to rolling dice, this feature is essential for playing Yahtzee and has a High priority.
-#### 4.2.2 Stimulus/Response Sequences
+#### 4.3.2 Stimulus/Response Sequences
 After rolling one or multiple hands, players will choose a field to fill and click on a button next to that field.
 If this field is a valid field for the current hand, the program will calculate the correct score for the corresponding field and put that score in the box for that field.
 If the field chosen is not a valid field, the program will enter a zero for the score in that box.
-#### 4.2.3 Functional Requirements
+#### 4.3.3 Functional Requirements
 REQ-1: The player must be able to click a box next to a field to fill it.

 REQ-2: The game must calculate whether the hand is valid for the field selected and enter the score appropriately.

 REQ-3: The player must choose one field per turn in order for the turn to end and the game to progress.
-### 4.3 System Feature 3
-#### 4.3.1 Description and Priority
-#### 4.3.2 Stimulus/Response Sequences
-#### 4.3.3 Functional Requirements
 ### 4.4 System Feature 4
 #### 4.4.1 Description and Priority
 #### 4.4.2 Stimulus/Response Sequences